Aslak Dørum

-Aslak Dørum (born 7 August 1964 in Oslo, Norway) is a Norwegian writer and bassist of the Norwegian rock band DumDum Boys.
+Aslak Dørum (born 7 August 1964 in Oslo, Norway) is a Norwegian musician and writer, best known as the bassist of the Norwegian rock band DumDum Boys.

 Career

-Dørum joined DumDum Boys in 1993, after having been closely associated with them for years, and been responsible for the band's videos.
-He immediately became a song writer for the band, and alongside Kjartan Kristiansen, won the Spellemannprisen 2009 in the class 'Text writer of the year', for the lyrics to the DumDum Boys album Tidsmaskin (2009).
+Dørum joined DumDum Boys in 1993, after having been closely associated with them for years and directing several of the band's music videos.
+Dørum and guitarist Kjartan Kristiansen serves as the band's primary songwriters.
+In 2009, he and Kristiansen was awarded the Spellemann Award in the category This Year's Song for the lyrics to the DumDum Boys song "Tidsmaskin".

-Dørum released his debut solo album Lonesome Means Happy in 2005, and in 2013 he debuted as a novelist with the adventure novel "En flåte av gull" (A fleet of gold).
+Dørum released his debut solo album Lonesome Means Happy in 2005, and in 2013 he released his first novel "En flåte av gull" (A fleet of gold).